Feast Days and Marian Feast Days

 We, too, have received the gift of the Life of God at Baptism.
 And we, too, have the power to respond, to make that gift bloom in our lives.
 We do so when we respond to the needs of others.

 The apparition of the Virgin of Guadalupe to Juan Diego (Dec.
 12)

 On December 12, the Church celebrates the apparition of Mary to Juan Diego in 1531 in central Mexico.
 Mary asked that Juan Diego relate to the bishop of Mexico City her request that a temple be built reflecting her lasting concern for everyone.
 When Mary spoke to Juan Diego, she addressed him as "Juanito" (Johnny) in the tender way a mother would her son.

 Anticipating the bishop’s disbelief, Juan Diego asked "the beautiful lady" to send someone else, but Mary insisted that he was the best person for this mission.
 When Juan Diego also explained that he had other worries, Mary assured him she was there to help him, saying "Am I not your mother?"
 In the end, Juan Diego overcame his difficulties and Mary left her image on his tilma as proof of her continued assistance in his and our needs.

 Solemnity of the Annunciation (Incarnate Word Day)

 March 25 - This is the Feast of the Annunciation.
 This is the Feast day for the Sisters of Charity of the Incarnate Word, The Founders of the University of the Incarnate Word.
-To learn more go to: http://www.amormeus.org/en/who-are-we/
+Learn more about the Sisters of Charity of the Incarnate Word here.

 Originally a feast of our Lord, but now celebrated as a Marian feast, the feast of the Annunciation dates back at least to the fifth century, and the date of the feast, which is determined by the date of Christmas, was set at March by the seventh century.